ceph-mgr module(s) inaccessible after a reboot

 7-1 ps -A|grep ceph 1126 ?
 00:00:01 ceph-mon 1145 ?
 00:00:00 ceph-osd 7-1 ps aux|grep ceph ceph 1126 1.3 1.5 439308 29912 ?
 Ssl 10:38 0:01 /usr/bin/ceph-mon -f --cluster ceph --id node1 --setuser ceph --setgroup ceph ceph 1129 0.8 0.7 362716 13736 ?
 Ssl 10:38 0:00 /usr/bin/ceph-mgr -f --cluster ceph --id node1 --setuser ceph --setgroup ceph ceph 1145 0.3 1.3 752680 25424 ?
 Ssl 10:38 0:00 /usr/bin/ceph-osd -f --cluster ceph --id 0 --setuser ceph --setgroup ceph root 2695 0.0 0.0 112648 992 pts/0 R+ 10:40 0:00 grep --color=auto ceph 7-1 ps -A|grep 1129 1129 ?
 00:00:01 exe

-#4 Updated by John Spray about 2 years ago
+#4 Updated by John Spray over 4 years ago

 Good to know it's reproducible, if I have the log from the existing instance where this is happening then that would help me out by saving me the effort of setting up another environment myself.